GabrielBalabanResearch/CHESRA_public/README.md

 >
 >`python3 create_figure.py`
 >
-**Note:** use the default options to reproduce the results in the paper.
-Otherwise, all parameters can be adjusted.
-See
+**Note:** use the default options to run experiments similar to those in the paper.
+Due to random initial conditions your results may vary.

 >`python3 run_experiment.py --help`